 Healthy roasted swede soup made in under half an hour.
 This soup contains your 3 a day, and it’s made with very simple ingredients.
 It’s a wonderful winter warmer!
-So creamy, tasty, and cosy!
+So creamy, tasty, and cozy!

 During winter, I always cook with a lot of root vegetables.
 And swede is definitely one of my favourites.
 I think it’s one of those really underrated vegetables that most people don’t know what to do with it.